Entitlement mentality is the state of mind that you are owed something when most people around would beg to differ.

-You will have difficulties in achieving what you want to achieve and you will never maximize your true potential until you deal with your entitlement mentality first.
+Untill you get rid of it, you will have difficulties achieving what you want to achieve and it’s unlikely that you will maximize your true potential.

 This article will show you how examples of entitlement mentality and, by the end of it, you will know how to overcome it.

 Some people say that millennia and Generation Z have a huge entitlement mentality.

 Frankly though, this video is more of a angry rant than a good analysis.

 Mark Manson says that entitlement is the consequence of advertising and fake self help telling you that yes, “you’re special” and yes “you deserve it”.